brigadecore/brigade/docs/content/topics/operators/storage.md

 Brigade utilizes storage in the following ways:

-  * [Shared Worker storage](#shared-worker-storage) wherein a Brigade Worker's workspace may be shared among its Job(s).
-Optional; not enabled by default.
+  * [Shared Worker storage](#shared-worker-storage) wherein a Brigade Worker's workspace may be shared with and among its Jobs
   * [Artemis storage](#artemis-storage) for Brigade's Messaging/Queue component
   * [MongoDB storage](#mongodb-storage) for Brigade's backing data store